henry2004y/Vlasiator.jl/docs/src/examples.md

 * if it is directly stored in the VLSV file, read the raw data;
 * otherwise check the availability in the derived variable list.
 All predefined names start with a capital letter.

-To obtain a derived quantity, for example,
+To obtain a derived quantity, use either keys of string or symbol,
 ```
 beta = meta["Beta"]
+VA = meta[:VA]
 ```

 Here is a full list of available quantities[^1]: